KidPudel/android-starter-kit/jetpack-compose/basics.md

 - Process user input
 - Add high-level interactions, like making an element clickable, scrollable, draggable, or zoomable

+Modifier is a concept in Jetpack Compose that allows you to decorate or add behavior to composable UI elements.

 # Useful modifiers

 Modifier.: